-Jeff Mays is a reporter/producer for DNAInfo covering Harlem.
+Jeff Mays is a reporter/producer for DNAInfo covering politics.
+He formerly covered Harlem.

 A graduate of Columbia University's Graduate School of Journalism, Jeff was named The Star-Ledger's Dee Murphy reporter of the year, the paper's highest honor, the Garden State Association of Black Journalists reporter of the year and is the recipient of national reporting awards from the National Association of Black Journalists.
 Mays was also named an IRE fellow.

 Jeff's work has appeared in The New York Times and Wired magazine.

 Born in Brooklyn, Jeff grew up in Coney Island.
 He lives in Harlem with his wife, a nurse practitioner.

 Fun Fact: When he was in college, musician and actress Lauryn Hill once told Jeff that he should pursue a career as a rapper after he (won) held his own in a freestyle rap battle with musician and producer Wyclef Jean.